Investigators confused Brian Laundrie's mother for him while watching their home, police reportedly acknowledge - KESQ

 “They are built kind of similarly,” North Port Police Department spokesperson Josh Taylor told CNN affiliate WINK on Monday in an exclusive interview.
 “No case is perfect”

-The revelation of the surveillance mistake clarifies — at least a bit — at least one discrepancy between the versions of events laid out by authorities and by the Laundrie family attorney of what happened during a critical few days in September after Petito went missing while road-tripping with Laundrie but before her body was found in a Wyoming national forest.
+The revelation of the surveillance mistake clarifies at least one discrepancy — but perhaps raises a new contradiction — between the versions of events laid out by authorities and by the Laundrie family attorney of what happened during a critical few days in September after Petito went missing while road-tripping with Laundrie but before her body was found in a Wyoming national forest.
 A coroner ruled Petito died by strangulation.

+Laundrie’s remains were found last week at a nature reserve near his family home, and his parents could be key to understanding what happened to Petito and later to him.

 After Laundrie returned to Florida without Petito, police saw him drive away from his family home September 13 in his Ford Mustang, Taylor told WINK.
 Then, two days later, the Mustang returned.